Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 1. Run the synthetic-data notebook(s) first
 2. Run the experimental-data notebook(s) next
 3. Compare generated figures and outputs with those reported in the manuscript

+---

+## Data

+This repository contains two categories of data:
+- Synthetic Data
+Synthetic datasets are generated and/or used for model development, validation, and demonstration of the framework.
+-Experimental Data
+Experimental brain tissue datasets included here were digitized from published literature using WebPlotDigitizer for the purpose of reproducing the analyses in this study.

+Please cite the original experimental study when using these data: G. Franceschini, D. Bigoni, P. Regitnig, G. A. Holzapfel, Brain tissue deforms similarly to filled elastomers and follows consolidation theory, Journal of the Mechanics and Physics of Solids 54 (12) (2006) 2592–2620. doi:10.1016/j.jmps.2006.05.004.